crackingcodinginterview/angular-materials-113121/index.md

 ## Welcome to GitHub Pages
+As a thank you for taking this course, I&#39;d like to give you a massive discount to any of my other course.
+You can enroll in any of my courses by using the coupon code &quot;MARKETINGMASTERCLASS&quot; or &quot;BESTDEALEVER&quot;.

+PLEASE DON’T FORGET TO POST A REVIEWS, YOUR REVIEW IS VERY IMPORTANT TO ME.
+PLEASE TAKE 30 SECONDS TO POST YOUR RATING AND WRITE FEW WORDS.
+MAYBE YOU LET ME KNOW IF MY EFFORTS TO UPGRADE THE COURSE WERE JUSTIFIED.
+I WILL TRULY APPRECIATE IT.

+### Angular Developer Job Interview Questions and Answers (Printable PDF)

+### BigInterview Access

+### Angular Coding Assessment

+### Markdown

+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/crackingcodinginterview/angular-materials-113121/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.